 Joint degree programs are proliferating and one of the most popular are the programs offering to join a graduate business degree (MBA) with a law degree (JD) for a joint JD/MBA.
 More and more schools are offering these combined programs in response to strong student demand driven by the potential for substantial savings of time and money.
-We talk to the experts to find out what the real value of these programs are, when a dual degree makes the most sense for a student, the procedures and standards for admission, what the academic challenges are, and we get the latest information about post-graduate career opportunities.
+We talk to the experts to find out what the real value of these programs is, when a dual degree makes the most sense for a student, the procedures and standards for admission, what the academic challenges are, and we get the latest information about post-graduate career opportunities.
 Firstly, you may want to know how to get into business school, especially if it is only a ‘potential’ at the moment, check out websites such as https://fortunaadmissions.com/how-to-get-into-business-school/ for more assistance in this area.

 - David E. Van Zandt, Dean of Northwestern University School of Law